-Our crustless ricotta cheesecake is one of the most popular desserts in this blog, so we needed to come up with a recipe that included cream cheese, an Americanized version of this Italian classic you might say.
+Our crustless ricotta cheesecake is one of the most popular desserts in this blog, so we needed to come up with a recipe that included cream cheese, an Americanized version of this Italian classic, you might say.

 It turned out so well!

-Ingredient list
+Ingredient Notes

 - Ricotta cheese: whole milk ricotta cheese is the best option due to its fat content and texture.

 - Cream cheese: the regular type, full-fat cream cheese is needed for consistency and creaminess.
-I always use Philadelphia original cream cheese but other premium brands work fine.

 - Sour cream: the regular type, full-fat sour cream cheese is used for richness and creaminess.

-- Lemon zest: freshly grated.
+- Lemon zest: freshly grated is always better.

 Variations & substitutions

-- A mix of citrus: lemon is a traditional Italian flavor, but use a mix of citrus zest like lemon-lime, or lemon, lime, and orange zest together for a more unique dessert.
+- A mix of citrus: lemon is a traditional Italian flavor, but use a mix of citrus zest like lemon-lime, or lemon, lime and orange zest together for a more unique dessert.

 - Almond: use ½ teaspoon of pure almond extract instead of the lemon zest and a tablespoon of Amaretto for a deep flavor.